 - sea salt flakes and freshly ground black pepper

-Cut the broccoli into 8 pieces and then divide into 2 batches.
-Blitz each batch in a food processor using the pulse setting until the resemble large grains.
-Be careful not to over process this.
-You don’t want to end up with a mushy paste.
+- Cut the broccoli into 8 pieces and then divide into 2 batches.
+Blitz each batch in a food processor using the pulse setting until they resemble large grains.
+Be careful not to over-process this.
+You don't want to end up with a mushy paste.

-Heat a large non stick frying pan with oil and fry the onion over a low heat until its softened and just starts to caramelise.
+- Heat a large nonstick frying pan with oil and fry the onion over low heat until it's softened and just starts to caramelise.
 About 5 minutes.
 Add the garlic and briefly fry (about 30 seconds).

-Add the broccoli and toss to coat in the onion and a garlic.
+- Add the broccoli and toss to coat in the onion and garlic.
 Cook for about a minute.

 - Add the stock/miso stock and cook for about 2 - 3 minutes stirring constantly.
 The broccoli should still have some texture but would have lost the raw taste.